singhambuj/Airflow-in-Docker/Airflow_RabbitMQ_START_&_STOP.md

 airflow-scheduler.pid
 airflow-webserver.pid
 ```
-- When the services are running then these files will have those process ID
+- When the services are running then these files will have their process ID
-- You can you `cat` command to find those process ID and kill them, like below:
+## You can you `cat` command to find those process ID and kill them, like below:

    - To stop webserver execute this command:
    ```bash